MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/microsoft-search-bing.md

 localization_priority: Normal
 ms.collection: Ent_O365
 ms.custom: Ent_Office_ProPlus
-description: "Provides Office admins with information about the extension for Microsoft Search in Bing that is installed with Office 365 ProPlus and makes Bing the default search engine for the Google Chrome web browser."
+description: "Provides Office admins with information about an optional Microsoft Search in Bing extension for Google Chrome, which relies on a background service that is installed with Microsoft 365 Apps for enterprise (previously named Office 365 ProPlus)."
 ---

 # Microsoft Search in Bing and Microsoft 365 Apps for enterprise